Monsanto is now owned by Bayer.

 Chavannes Jean-Baptist of the Peasant Movement of Papay (MPP) in Haiti called Monsanto’s donation “a new earthquake.”
 MPP called on all of Haiti’s farmers to burn Monsanto’s seeds.
 “If people start sending us hybrid seeds that’s the end of Haitian agriculture,” said Chavannes.

-So far, Monsanto has said that the donated corn seeds are not genetically modified but are hybrids, which means that they may not be suitable for replanting in the subsequent seasons.
-By cultivating Monsanto’s corn, Haitian peasant farmers will be forced to make annual purchases of seeds.
+Monsanto said that the donated corn seeds are not genetically engineered but are hybrids, which means that they may not perform well if replanted in the subsequent seasons.
+By cultivating Monsanto’s corn, Haitian peasant farmers may therefore be forced to make seed annual purchases.